luismcontreiras/luismcontreiras/README.md

 ### Hello there 👋

-#### I’m curious by nature and enjoy exploring many sides of my field — from software development and web design to cybersecurity, computer networks and systems, computer graphics, and app development.
+#### My main passion lies in software development, especially web and app development.
+At the same time, I’m deeply interested in computer networks and systems , graphics and cybersecurity.

 Finalist of **Informatics and Computing Engineering** at the [Faculty of Engineering, University of Porto (FEUP)](https://sigarra.up.pt/feup/en/web_page.Inicial).